juanmirod/isometric-game/design-decisions-log.md

 - **Height Configuration Fix**: Corrected the SNOW tile height from level 3 to level 2 to match the design specification that heights should be 0-2.

 This ensures proper isometric depth ordering where elevated terrain correctly appears in front of lower terrain, creating the expected 3D visual hierarchy.

+## 02/08/2025

+Design problem: The visual elements (tiles, trees, and NPCs) were too small to provide sufficient detail for future sprite development.
+The current sizes (tiles: 128x64, trees: 32x64, NPCs: 20x30) would not allow sprites to show adequate visual detail.

+Design solution: Doubled the size of all visual elements to provide better visual fidelity for future sprite integration:

+- Tiles: Increased from 128x64 to 256x128 pixels
+- Trees: Increased from 32x64 to 64x128 pixels (with proportional trunk and leaves scaling)
+- NPCs: Increased from 20x30 to 40x60 pixels

+Updated all size constants across the codebase (main.js, tree.js, trees.js, npcs.js) and their corresponding default values to maintain consistency.
+Updated test expectations to match the new doubled dimensions.
+This change provides a better foundation for adding detailed sprites while maintaining all existing functionality and proportions.